njoubert/spooky/README.md

 - [Twisted](https://twistedmatrix.com/trac/), "an event-driven networking engine written in Python"
 - NodeJS, why why why didn't I do this in NodeJS???
 Sigh, all the UAV libraries are in python...

+## DEAD KITTENS

+- Start using “with” everywhere, open the socket inside run()
+- Make sure we’re closing sockets when we destroy thread
+-

+Q1: How do we structure modules with many threads so they cleanly shut down? currently odroidperson module is ugly and leaves orphaned threads.
+[DONE] - Each thread is its own module!

+Q2: How do we inject modules into one another, so odroidthread has the state vector thread?
+— can’t do it “statically” or “during runtime init” since we might reload that module.
+— can have it call to main every time.
+— can have adapter object that process everything for you [WE DID THIS] — alternatively, do a message-passing style where you inject a message into the message layer, and a different module registers to listen for that.

+TODO:
+[DONE] - split odroidperson into a module for each currently logical thread [DONE] - have the state space register itself with main, and have all the odroidperson threads send updates to state space through main (so an indirect reference can be replaced)